• Menu

 The Kingsway is recorded around 1100AD as part of the road to Chippenham.
 It may have existed earlier in Saxon times as a circular route connecting the king’s lands at Foxley, Norton, Hullavington and Corston with Malmesbury.

-In the second part of the eighteenth century many of the old tracks, often quite wide to accommodate flocks of sheep and cattle were surfaced.
-Funds to do this were raised by turnpiking the road.
+Other Turnpikes followed later in the 18th Century.
 Gates were erected and tolls charged.
-These gates often had keepers cottages attached and many examples still exist, such as the one half a mile south of town on the Chippenham road or at Charlton.
+These gates often had keeper’s cottages attached and many examples still exist, such as the one half a mile south of town on the Chippenham road or at Charlton.
 The road to Cirencester via Tetbury was turnpiked in 1756.
 A direct road was later constructed through Hankerton and was turnpiked in 1778.
 The road to Swindon was turnpiked as late as 1809.

-Tolls were removed in the 1870s and the roads were free to all.
+Tolls were removed in the 1870s and are now the roads we drive on today – the B4040 and the A429.

 Feed our Tyger